tpaananen/visualstudio_visual_commander_commands/README.md

 # Visual Studio 2019 Visual Commander extension commands
 Enhances how Visual Studio Go to search bar behaves when initiated using shortcut keys.

+### Visual Commander
+You can find the extension from https://marketplace.visualstudio.com/items?itemName=SergeyVlasov.VisualCommander More information about the extension https://vlasovstudio.com/visual-commander/

 ## Searching anything from everywhere